girlscript/winter-of-contributing/DSA/1.2 Analysis of Algorithms/Recurrence_Relations.md

-### Why it is named as Asymptopic Notation?
+### Why it is named as Asymptotic  Notation?
-> When doing any complexity analysis we always try to find a fuction g(n) from our given function f(n), which approximats f(n) at higher values of n.
+> When doing any complexity analysis we always try to find a fuction g(n) from our given function f(n), which approximates f(n) at higher values of n.
 That means g(n) is also a curve which approximates f(n) at higher values of n.
-In mathematics, we call such a curve an *asymptopic curve*.
-And because of that we call it Asymptopic Notation.
+In mathematics, we call such a curve an *Asymptotic  curve*.
+And because of that we call it Asymptotic  Notation.

-### Benefits of using Asymptopic Notation
+### Benefits of using Asymptotic  Notation

 > Using Asympropic Notation, we represent the upper bound or lower bound of run-time in mathematical equations and thus help us perform our task with the best efficiency and fewer efforts.